MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/keyboardfilter.md

 ms.author: twarwick
 ms.prod: windows-iot
 ms.technology: iot
-ms.date: 08/15/2023
+ms.date: 01/15/2024
 ms.topic: article

 ---
 # Keyboard Filter

 You can use Keyboard Filter to suppress undesirable key presses or key combinations.
 Normally, a customer can use certain Microsoft Windows key combinations like Ctrl+Alt+Delete or Ctrl+Shift+Tab to alter the operation of a device by locking the screen or using Task Manager to close a running application.
-This may not be desirable if your device is intended for a dedicated purpose.
+This behavior might not be desirable if your device is intended for a dedicated purpose.

 The Keyboard Filter feature works with physical keyboards, the Windows on-screen keyboard, and the touch keyboard.
-Switching from one language to another may cause the location of suppressed keys on the keyboard layout to change.
+Switching from one language to another might cause the location of suppressed keys on the keyboard layout to change.
 Keyboard Filter detects these dynamic layout changes and continues to suppress keys correctly.

 > [!NOTE]
 > Keyboard filter is not supported in a remote desktop session.

 ## Requirements

+Keyboard Filter can be enabled on:

+- Windows 10 Enterprise
-Windows 10 Enterprise or Windows 10 Education.
+- Windows 10 IoT Enterprise
+- Windows 10 Education
+- Windows 11 Enterprise
+- Windows 11 IoT Enterprise
+- Windows 11 Education

 ## Terminology

-* **Turn on, enable:** To make the setting available to the device and optionally apply the settings to the device.
+* **Turn on, enable:** Make the setting available to the device and optionally apply the settings to the device.
 Generally *turn on* is used in the user interface or control panel, whereas *enable* is used for command line.

 * **Configure:** To customize the setting or subsettings.